Natucate

 - Lodge Placement Programme

-Everyone interested in the courses Professional Field Guide, Field Guide Level 1 (Apprentice Field Guide), Safari Guide, and Trails Guide should be aware that these courses aim at educating the participants.
-The courses have a set content and deal with a variety of topics that are introduced in English.
-A number of theoretical and practical examinations as well as presentations in English are part of the learning experience and can be challenging for non-native speakers.
+Everyone interested in the courses Professional Field Guide, Field Guide Level 1 (Apprentice Field Guide), Safari Guide, and Trails Guide should be aware that these courses aim to educate participants.
+The courses have set content and cover a variety of topics introduced in English.
+A number of theoretical and practical examinations, as well as presentations in English, are part of the learning experience and can be challenging for non-native speakers.

 We realise that some of the people on our projects in Southern Africa want to see as many animals as possible in their natural environment.
 However, this is dependent on a number of factors.
 Please note that Natucate makes no guarantee that you will see a variety of animals, in particular the big five, as nature doesn’t always give us what we want.
 To make such a guarantee would be unprofessional and against our corporate philosophy.